Merriam Press Author Guidelines

 In such cases, whenever possible, the new publisher will be provided with all of the original computer files that were used to prepare the Merriam Press edition.

-Those are the important points regarding my new method of book publishing.
+Those are the important points regarding the Merriam Press method of book publishing.
 I always hate to turn down a good book because I cannot afford to tackle a title that, while good, might not sell well enough to make it worthwhile for the time and expense I will have to invest in its production.
 No publisher or author has a crystal ball they can peer into to determine if that book will be a big seller—if only such were possible, I would not have to resort to this method of publishing.

-Although there are a number of other printers, POD services and even so-called "publishers" who are really nothing more than a POD service, none that I know of offer the type of service and terms I offer my authors with this new method.
+Although there are a number of other printers, POD services and even so-called "publishers" who are really nothing more than a POD service, none that I know of offer the type of service and terms I offer my authors with this method.

 Some of the POD services have been poorly run, producing virtually worthless books that simply are not selling.
 Their production of books is virtually nothing more than taking whatever material the author sends them and just dropping it into a basic template.
 I have seen some POD services literally scan and print typewritten and even handwritten material and call it a "book".
 That is laughable and in some cases borders on criminal in my opinion.

-I do not produce such "crap" books.
+Merriam Press does not produce such "crap" books.
 I design and layout every title personally, doing all of the work, and welcome input from the author.
 I have a strong background in art, having originally considered a career as an artist.
 But the military history bug was stronger and that turned into what has become the business of Merriam Press.
-My expertise in graphics design, much of it self-taught by producing hundreds of magazine issues and books over a period of almost 40 years (including for a number of other magazine and book publishers, winning a few awards in the process), using everything from manual to electric and electronic typewriters and a phototypesetting machine to computers, and all manner of printing methods, from mimeo, to offset, photocopy and laser printer.
+My expertise in graphics design, much of it self-taught by producing hundreds of magazine issues and books over a period of almost 50 years (including for a number of other magazine and book publishers, winning a few awards in the process), using everything from manual to electric and electronic typewriters and a phototypesetting machine to computers, and all manner of printing methods, from mimeo, to offset, photocopy and laser printer.

 To obtain a review sample of the Merriam Press standard contract for original Monographs and Memoirs, send an e-mail with “Sample Contract” in the Subject line.